✑ Nodes Properties

 ⚙ Unity Plugin (UP) & API

-Nodes have 4 Activation Modes, according to which Resources get redistributed.
+Nodes have 4 Trigger Modes, according to which Resources get redistributed.

-Set the Activation Mode of a Pool (or any other Node) in its Functional menu, in Activation.
+Set the Trigger Mode of a Node in its Functional menu, under Trigger.

-A Node in a Machinations diagram can be in one of 4 different Activation Modes:
+A Node in a Machinations diagram can be in one of 4 different Trigger Modes:

-- Automatically – fires every Time Step.
-All automatic Nodes fire simultaneously.
+- Automatic – fires every Step.
+All automatic Nodes fire simultaneously

-- On Start – fires only once, immediately after you click the Run button.
+- On Enabling – fires only once, immediately after you click the Run button

-Interactive Nodes fire after being clicked only when the next Time Step begins.
+Interactive Nodes fire after being clicked when the next Step begins.
 This may make it seem as if the Node didn’t receive the input or that there’s a delay.

-Interactive Nodes are only clickable in Step or Play mode.
+Interactive Nodes are only clickable during Interactive Play.
 During Quick Plays, they are treated as passive Nodes.

-🔧 Here are 3 examples of Activation Modes, and their actions (or lack thereof).
+🔧 Here are 3 examples of Trigger Modes, and their actions (or lack thereof).

-- In the Push example, the Blue, Orange, Green and Red Pools are set to push a Resource at any Step their Activation Mode is met
+- In the Push example, the Blue, Orange, Green and Red Pools are set to push a Resource at any Step their Trigger Mode is met

-- In the Pull example, the 4 coloured Pools are set to pull a Resource at any Step their Activation Mode is met.
+- In the Pull example, the 4 coloured Pools are set to pull a Resource at any Step their Trigger Mode is met.